Aydan-A/Project1/README.md

-# Project1-Bank websites in Azerbaijan.
+# Project1-Bank website in Azerbaijan.
 This project is currently in its initial phase.